 This page is for interesting bus-related items which we have come across in the press and elsewhere.
 Please send us further suggestions to include here!

-This recent research supports the call that local and national Government, transport bodies and others should ensure that:
+This research in 2018 supports the call that local and national Government, transport bodies and others should ensure that:

-John Bibby of YBF recently attended a conference in Tallinn, Estonia on FFPT and fare-free buses.
-Transport for Quality of Life have recently published a paper on this idea.
+John Bibby of YBF attended a conference in May 2018 in Tallinn, Estonia on FFPT and fare-free buses.
+Transport for Quality of Life has published a paper on this idea.

 For details about the Tallinn conference click here.